cdfbdex/BIOS-INTERACTIVEVIDEOWALL/README.md

 # BIOS-INTERACTIVEVIDEOWALL
 This is a Human Computer Interface using few Kinects to play a video according to person's position in one direction.

-USER GUIDE

-1. Execute CMake in main folder to generate the project of Visual Studio 2013.
+CONFIGURE AND BUILD

+1. For windows install: CMake (2.4.8) to configure and Visual C++ (2012 or 2013) to build.
+2. Install Prerequisites: OpenCV (tested with version 2.4.9), OpenNI2 (tested with version 2.2), NITE2 (tested with version 2.2), Kinect for Windows SDK (tested with version 1.8).
+3. Configure project with CMake and generate solution for your Visual C++.
-2. Open Visual Studio project and compile it in Release mode.
+4. Open Visual Studio project and compile it in Release mode.
-3. Open \bin\Release folder and verify that .exe has been created properly.
+5. Open "..\bin\Release" folder and verify that .exe has been created properly.
-4. Open \lib\Release folder, copy cvblob.dll and paste it in the folder \bin\Release.
+6. Open "..\lib\Release" folder, copy cvblob.dll and paste it in the folder \bin\Release.
-5. Copy the selected video in the folder \bin\Release.
+7. Execute the program.
+A video is needed to run properly.

 EXECUTING PROGRAM

-Open a command window in the folder \bin\Release.
-And write the corresponding command depending on the selected mode:
+Connect all kinects you need up to 10.
+Open a command window in the folder "..\bin\Release" and write the corresponding command depending on the selected mode:

-MODE 1: Process all the frames of the video ..\bin\Release\ InteractiveWallNKinect.exe VideoName.avi
+MODE 1: Process all the frames of the video

+..\bin\Release\>InteractiveWallNKinect.exe <videoname>

 Parameters:
   - InteractiveWallNKinect.exe: Main application
-  - VideoName.avi: Path or filename of the video with its extension
+  - <videoname>: Any compatible video with OpenCV.

-MODE 2: Process a specified range of frames in the video ..\bin\Release\ InteractiveWallNKinect.exe VideoName.avi 1800 2000
+MODE 2: Process a range of frames in the video.
+Be sure you input a properly range.
+..\bin\Release\ InteractiveWallNKinect.exe <videoname> <initialframe> <lastframe>
 Parameters:
   - InteractiveWallNKinect.exe: Main application
-  - VideoName.avi: Path or filename of the video with its extension
+  - <videoname>: Path or filename of the video with its extension
-  - 1800: Start frame of the range that should be processed in the video
+  - <initialframe>: Start frame of the range that should be processed in the video
-  - 2000: End frame of the range that should be processed in the video
+  - <lastframe>: End frame of the range that should be processed in the video